 Asset Class Weighting % Range %

-Return Seeking Assets 64.5 59.5 - 69.5
+Return Seeking Assets 47.5 42.5 - 52.5

-Matching Assets 35.5 30.5 - 40.5
+Matching Assets 52.5 47.5 - 57.5

 Total Fund 100.0

 The Trustee monitors the investments relative to the stated ranges on a quarterly basis.
-Should any ranges be breached the Trustee will take advice from their investment advisers on a recommended course of action which may include rebalancing or taking no action as appropriate.
+Should any ranges be breached, the Trustee will take advice from its investment advisers on a recommended course of action which may include rebalancing or taking no action as appropriate.

 When advising on the current investment strategy, Aon modelled the Scheme's assets and liabilities for a range of alternative asset allocation strategies.
-When setting the current strategy, the Trustee considered written advice from their advisers and, in doing so, addressed the following:
+When setting the current strategy, the Trustee considered written advice from its adviser and, in doing so, addressed the following:

-- The need for a more efficient strategy that provides a closer and more flexible match for the liabilities of the Scheme. - The need to consider a full range of asset classes including private equity, property, currency and hedge funds. - The risks and rewards of a range of alternative asset allocation strategies. - The suitability of each asset class. - The need for appropriate diversification.
+- The need for a more efficient strategy that provides a closer and more flexible match for the liabilities of the Scheme - The need to consider a full range of asset classes including private equity, property, currency and hedge funds. - The risks and rewards of a range of alternative asset allocation strategies. - The suitability of each asset class. - The need for appropriate diversification.